huangfcn/ptask/README.md

 # ptask
-	ptask is a symetric stackful coroutine (task/fiber) library with pthread like API.
+	ptask is a symmetric stackful coroutine (task/fiber) library with pthread like API.
 	Although C++20 goes with stackless corouines, stackful coroutine with a much more elegent way of yielding/resuming still has its ground.
 Since stackful coroutine (task) is very close to thread, it will be convenient if the library can provide coroutine aware synchronization methods.
-But most stackful coroutine libraries in C/C++ are asymetric with very simple API (create/yield/resume) only, so here comes ptask, a thread safe symetric coroutine library with pthread like synchronization APIs and more ...
+But most stackful coroutine libraries in C/C++ are asymmetric with very simple API (create/yield/resume) only, so here comes ptask, a thread safe symmetric coroutine library with pthread like synchronization APIs and more ...

 # Features